Synchronization-induced violation of thermodynamic uncertainty relations: Discussion

 We have shown that two otherwise independent quantum harmonic oscillators synchronize through coupling with a common thermal reservoir, at strong dissipation and low temperature.
 When the oscillators are also dynamically coupled to a second thermal reservoir, the synchronization regime can be exploited to achieve strong TURs violation for local powers.
 Such violation exploits breaking of TRS by dynamical couplings.
 It is remarkable that, in the diabatic regime and when the dynamically coupled bath is non-Markovian, both the power and the amount of TUR violation increase with the driving frequency.

 Our results show the intimate connection between synchronization and thermodynamics of precision.
 From the standpoint of quantum technologies, synchronization mechanisms could be exploited to obtain finite and precise power in quantum circuits, where non-Markovian environments can be engineered~\cite{pekola11, cattaneo1, cattaneo2, esposito20}.
 From a more general point of view, a thermodynamic perspective could also be useful in the broad field of classical synchronization.
+These results open interesting perspectives for the exploitation of synchronization mechanisms, including bath-induced ones~\cite{new_arxiv}, beyond the paradigmatic model studied here.
+For instance it would be interesting to consider the impact of non-linearities and other systems including two-level systems that are commonly used in superconducting circuits.